core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 With particular reference to block-wise transfers {{RFC7959}}, {{Section 3.8 of I-D.ietf-core-groupcomm-bis}} points out that, while an initial request including the CoAP Block2 option can be sent over multicast, any other request in a transfer has to occur over unicast, individually addressing the servers in the group.

-Additional considerations are discussed in {{sec-synch-challenge-response}}, with respect to requests including a CoAP Echo Option {{I-D.ietf-core-echo-request-tag}} that have to be sent over unicast, as a challenge-response method for servers to achieve synchronization of clients' Sender Sequence Number.
+Additional considerations are discussed in {{sec-synch-challenge-response}}, with respect to requests including a CoAP Echo Option {{RFC9175}} that have to be sent over unicast, as a challenge-response method for servers to achieve synchronization of clients' Sender Sequence Number.

 ## End-to-end Protection {#ssec-e2e-protection}